owuorviny109/SafariSmart/README.md

 SafariSmart Kenya is built with **love for Kenya** and a passion for promoting **domestic tourism**.
 This platform leverages cutting-edge **AI technology** to make safari and travel planning accessible, affordable, and exciting for everyone.

+**Academic Project**: This project is being developed as part of the Web Development course at [eMobilis Mobile Technology Institute](https://learn.emobilis-lms.org/), under the guidance of instructor [Joseph Ridge](https://github.com/JosephRidge).

+**Learning Journey**: Currently learning Django, Python, Figma, Bootstrap 5, HTML, CSS, and SCSS while building this project incrementally.
+The first release is now live, with daily improvements being made as I prepare for the December presentation.

 ### Mission
 To showcase Kenya's breathtaking destinations and make trip planning effortless through intelligent automation, helping both local and international travelers discover the beauty of Kenya.